openedx/open-edx-proposals/oeps/best-practices/oep-0067/decisions/frontend/0001-react.rst

 *******

-The Open edX community needs a standardized framework for building new UIs that is widely adopted, flexibile, and feature rich.
+The Open edX community needs a standardized framework for building new UIs that is widely adopted, flexible, and feature rich.

 Decision
 ********